 F. All persons electing to appear remotely must have a good internet connection, be in a quiet location and conduct themselves as if they were in a courtroom.
 Failure to comply with this rule may result in the Court terminating the remote appearance and ordering the person to appear in a courtroom.
-(Effective January 1, 2022, New)
+(Effective January 1, 2022, New; Rule 3.6.5 (now 3.6.4) renumbered effective September 15, 2022; adopted as Rule 3.6.5 effective January 1, 2022)